 The same applies to marine salt.
 That’s formulated for use in reef and marine tanks and can contain additives that could harm your betta.

 So, always use only aquarium salt for medicating your betta.

-Aquarium salt is a useful medication in the treatment of many mild fish diseases, including:
+Aquarium salt is a useful medication in the treatment of mild fungal infections like fin rot and bacterial infections.

 Betta fish are quite sensitive to the water parameters in their tank.
 So, before you add anything new to the aquarium, you need to know that it won’t disrupt those water parameters.